21 Best Bass Fishing Lakes In The U.S.

-There are many places where you can access the lake if you want to take a boat or kayak out onto the water and there are also options to fish from the shore or from one of the piers.
+There are many places where you can access the lake if you want to take a boat or a SOT fishing kayak out onto the water and there are also options to fish from the shore or from one of the piers.
 Clewiston at the south end of the lake and Okeechobee at the north both have good lake access points, fishing charters and accommodation.

 3: Lake Champlain, New York/Vermont